-- · The legal location and number of acres effected; - The date, time, duration, and direction of the storm; - The size of the hailstones and general conditions (strong wind, heavy rains, etc.); and - Estimate of the percentage of damage for each crop.
+- The legal location, crop type and number of acres effected; - The date of the storm; and - Estimate of the percentage of damage for each crop.

 Clients are required to accompany the inspector during a claim inspection and to take the inspector to the damaged areas of each field.
 Inspectors may wait to adjust a claim so that damage is more accurately identified.
 Claims may be deferred if crops are not sufficiently mature for accurate damage to be assessed.